international-flight-landing-at-sibiu-airport

 RomaniaTourism has no authority or expertise to answer questions regarding travel documents or visa.

-Romania is not yet part of the Schengen visa agreement but Schengen Visa holders do not need to get a (special) Romanian visa to visit Romania as long as their Schengen visa allows at least two entries in Schengen space and the number of entries and/ or length of stay has not been not exhausted.
+Romania is part of Schengen area of free movement opening up travel from/to Hungary and from/to Bulgaria - by land, air and water - without border checks.
+Schengen Visa holders do not need to get a (special) Romanian visa to visit Romania as long as they have a valid Schengen visa, issued by any Schengen member country, and the number of entries and/ or length of stay permitted has not been not exhausted.

 Health